x4m/index_diy/README.md

 # Index DIY
 Supplementary materials for my PGCon 2020 talk "Index DIY".
-Until May 27th this file is WIP.
-I'm still working on contents.

 If you have a question and want a detailed answer - please create Issue in this repository.
 Of course, I will answer all questions from IRC and live QA Zoom session too.